mmstick/cargo-deb/README.md

 Cross compiled archives are saved in `target/<target triple>/debian/*.deb`.
 The actual archive path is printed on success.

 In `.cargo/config` you can add `[target.<target triple>] strip = { path = "…" }` to specify a path to the architecture-specific `strip` command.

+### Custom build flags

+    cargo deb -- <cargo build flags>

+Flags after `--` are passed to `cargo build`, so you can use options such as `-Z`, `--frozen`, and `--locked`.
+Please use that only for features that `cargo-deb` doesn't support natively.

+### Workspaces

+Workspaces are not fully supported yet.
+[Please leave feedback if you're interested in workspace support](https://github.com/mmstick/cargo-deb/issues/49).